blazarcapital/shopify-test/README.md

   - Find a smart way to show them display them separately.
 - The `Product price`.
 - The 'Add to cart' button should only show on hover for desktop and always be visible for mobile.
+- When hovering the product card on mobile, the image and 'Add to cart' button should have a smooth transition effect - Be creative, but keep it simple.
+- On load the size of the product images should be square (1:1), even before they load to avoid the the layout shifting.
 - File located in `theme/snippets/product-card.liquid`